jameshickman/document_processor/api/document_extraction/handlers/README.md

 # Document Extraction: Pluggable Conversion Framework

 A robust, extensible document conversion system that automatically converts various file formats to Markdown or plain text.
-This package replaces the functionality of `api/util/document_extract.py` with a modern, plugin-based architecture.
+This package **replaces the deprecated `api/util/document_extract.py`** with a modern, plugin-based architecture.

+> **Migration Status**: ✅ **Complete** - The deprecated module now acts as a compatibility wrapper using this new system.
+See [MIGRATION_GUIDE.md](../../../MIGRATION_GUIDE.md) for details.

 ## Overview